mak73kur/qron/README.md

 ### File source

 The file will be read once on program start.
-Sending SIGHUP will trigger file reread without a restart (this is also true about other loaders except for inline).
+Sending SIGHUP will trigger file reread without a restart (this is also true for redis loader).

 ```
 loader: